 Comprehensive Income: Comprehensive income consists of net income and other comprehensive income.
-Other comprehensive income includes unrealized gains and losses on securities available for sale and changes in the funded status of the pension plan, which are also recognized as separate components of equity.
+Other comprehensive income includes unrealized gains and losses on securities available for sale and the equity component of the AFS to HTM debt security transfer discussed in Note 2, "Debt Securities", In addition, changes in the funded status of the pension plan and supplemental retirement plans are also recognized as separate components of equity.